hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 ### Platform State

 Currently `PlatformState` is a special case node of the merkle tree.
-As a part of the simplification effort **it should be refacored to a singleton state**.
+As a part of the simplification effort **it should be refactored to a singleton state**.

 ### KV Node